happy0412/qe-todolist/Test Deliverables/TestPlan/README.md

 <h1>3 Features not to be Tested</h1>

-In this section, we list out the features which are not included in the project.
+In this section, we list out the features which are not included in the project can be tested in the future.

 * The application (frontend only) should be ported to Cordova and run as a mobile application.
 * The application backend should run in Kubernetes on a 3 node cluster with multiple replicas of each pod.